2017 ADVENT SEASON ACTIVITIES

 A beloved tradition in our community, “Tidings of Joy, A Celebration of the Season’s Most Beautiful Music,” is presented by the Village Choir, Alegría and the Village Chamber Choir.
 Admission is free.
 A retiring offering will be taken to benefit Community LINC, our 2017 Signature Mission of Village Church.

 ADVENT SEASON MISSION COLLECTIONS

 Star Families - Adopt a Family for the Holidays

-Stars will be available for adoption from the bulletin board near the south entrance inside Friendship Hall on Sunday, Nov.
-6, from 9a.m.-noon.
-Each child receives at least three new unwrapped gifts; and, the parent receives a $25 gift card to Target or Walmart.
-Star Families tend to be adopted quickly on a first come first served basis.
-The Operation Breakthrough truck will be in our south parking lot on Sunday, Dec.
-11, to receive the donations.
-Monetary donations to Village Church for Star Families will be accepted for holiday meals from Nov.
-6 to Dec.
-11. Just $30 will feed a family of three or less and $60 a family of four or more.
-Note: “Operation Breakthrough” in the memo of your check.
+Stars will be available on the bulletin board from 9 a.m. to noon Sunday, Nov.
+5, in Friendship Hall at Village on Mission.
+Each child receives at least three new, unwrapped gifts; and, the mom receives a $25 gift card to Target or Walmart.
+The Operation Breakthrough Truck will be in our parking lot to receive the donations on Sunday, Dec.
+10. Monetary donations to Village Church will be accepted for holiday meals. $30 will feed a family of three or less and $60 a family of four or more.
+Note: Operation Breakthrough in the memo of your check.

 Diapers in December

 Beginning at the Advent Family Workshop on Nov.
 26, Village Church children will be collecting diapers throughout December to give to the Village Church Food Pantry.